Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The hyoglossus muscle is a key extrinsic muscle of the tongue.
 It has two main parts: one at the front (shaped like a square) and one at the back (shaped like a triangle).

-This muscle helps in pulling the lower part of the tongue downwards and backward when swallowing.
+This muscle helps pull the tongue’s lower part downwards and backward when swallowing.
 This action is important for pushing food down the throat smoothly.
 It also plays a role in controlling tongue movements for clear speech.

 Styloglossus

 The styloglossus muscle helps move your tongue in different ways.
 It is part of the muscle group that works together for actions like swallowing.
-This muscle starts at a place called the styloid process in your skull and attaches to the side of your tongue.
+This muscle starts at the styloid process in your skull and attaches to the side of your tongue.

 When you chew food, the styloglossus muscle helps your tongue form a groove to swallow the food.
 It also helps pull your tongue back and up after chewing.